The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Introduction

-In many of our settings, it is intractable to compute a Bayes optimal solution.
+\textit{Approximation Guarantees. } In many of our settings, it is intractable to compute a Bayes optimal solution.
 In these cases, we consider multiplicative and mixed multiplicative-additive approximations.
-An algorithm is said to be an $\alpha$-approximation if it outputs a policy with reward $\alg$ that competes with the reward of a Bayes optimal solution $\opt$:
+An algorithm is said to be an $\alpha$-approximation if it outputs a policy with reward $\alg$ that competes with the reward of a Bayes optimal solution $\opt$: $\alg \ge \alpha \cdot \opt$.
+More generally, an algorithm is a $(\alpha,\epsilon)$-approximation if it outputs policies satisfying: $\alg \ge \alpha \cdot \opt - \epsilon$.